 If your fall occurred at work, a strong chance exists that another party—either your employer or a third party—bears liability.
 Even if you believe that the accident occurred due to your own carelessness, that does not absolve another party that might potentially be responsible.

 Many ladder injuries occur at least in part due to the negligence of the employer, job site owner, or ladder manufacturer.
-When employers or manufacturers cut corners and do not adhere to safety measures, employee injuries become more likely.
+Employee injuries become more likely when employers or manufacturers cut corners and do not adhere to safety measures.

 We can pursue compensation for your on-the-job ladder injury in one of a couple ways.
 Which method we choose depends on the identity the responsible party and the circumstances of your accident.